Memphis Depay vindicates against Macedonia

 The Macedonians protested, but the Romanian referee validated the goal.
 Memphis sought out Malen to thank him for the gift: it is evident that he prefers to play alongside him in attack.
 More mobility, more freshness, better understanding.

 Memphis continued to be the protagonist at the start of the second half.
 Far from being dosed, it went from less to more.
-You need to vindicate yourself in the face of a part of the criticism that does not forgive you.
+You need to vindicate yourself against a part of the criticism that does not forgive you.
 So when he assisted Wijnaldum in the second goal (from the baseline, with the necessary pause to wait for the irruption of his partner), he celebrated by asking for calm, smiling in front of his detractors.

 Macedonia, a very worthy rival at the Cruyff Arena, did not give up.
 Stekelenburg worked hard to repel a foul by Enis Bardhi, but the spotlights were aimed at the other goal.